vivekmumbles/einstein-puzzle/README.md

 > 9\.
 The Norwegian lives in the first house.

 Therfore the first house must of a Norwegian who does not drink milk.
 Once we similarly apply this strategy of filters to the other house positions we are able to find the solution within a few seconds.

+## Conclusion

+After implementing this problem in Haskell I would find it tedious to implement it in another language.
+The laziness in Haskell allows the programmer to write solutions to backtracking problems by essentially just running filters on the list of possiblities.